gantpropsvcs-admin/web-service-sample/README.md

 - put (update)
 - delete

-Cypress was used to create unit tests for:
+Cypress was used to create unit tests for GET, POST and DELETE.
+The tests are not exhaustive nor complete.
-- get calls
-- delete calls